diomari/agile-manifesto/README.md

 # Agile Manifesto

-A react/electron project where users can see and modify agile values and principles
+A react/electron project where users can add, modify and delete agile values and principles

 ![title](thumbnail.png)